 When I was a child, my congregation used to worship in a social hall in Nairobi's Eastlands.
-It grew too big to use the place comfortably but there was no sense of urgency to shift bases.
-Our congregation owned a piece of and nearby but had procrastinated about raising funds to build a sanctuary, so the land just sat there unused while attracting the attentions of the city's land sharks.
-One day, and I don't know why, we were ejected from the social hall and forced to "make alternative arrangements" while the higher ups in the clergy made arrangements to put up a sanctuary on our plot of land.
+Our number grew too big to use the place comfortably but there was no sense of urgency to shift bases.
+Our congregation owned a piece of land nearby but had procrastinated about raising funds to build a sanctuary, so the land just sat there unused while attracting the attentions of the city's land sharks.
+One day, and I don't know why, we were ejected from the social hall and forced to "make alternative arrangements" while the higher ups in the clergy were still dithering about making arrangements to put up a sanctuary on our plot of land.

 What I remember of the new place is that it wasn't fenced and we didn't even have a watchman to guard the place overnight.
 My memory may be faulty; it was, after all, almost thirty years ago.
 Our congregation, like many others, didn't invite the attentions of the politicians, aspiring or elected.
 We kept to ourselves and tended to our spiritual and social needs in peace.
 Then Mwai Kibaki was elected as the third president of the republic and everything turned to shit.